raspberrypilearning/guess-the-flag/en/step_8.md

 ## Ask the question

-+ In the **Flag sprite**, broadcast the message "Announce country" immediately after the block which clones the flags
++ In the `Flag sprite`, broadcast the message "Announce country" immediately after the block which clones the flags.

 [[[generic-scratch-broadcast-message]]]